 - Summer break / Public School Schedules – Following the local school schedule is not the same as also having a summer break.
 Some schools are year round but follow the general calendar like spring break, Christmas, snow days etc. Others have exact schedule as public including summer vacation, and others follow it except take 1 month, and other schools don’t follow it at all.

-- Price – annual price and price per hour – Especially if they’re just starting preschool, you probably don’t want to pay so much that if they’re sick or you’re traveling it isn’t so expensive that you are wondering why you enrolled them in the first place.
+- Price – annual cost and cost per month, week, hour – Especially if they’re just starting preschool, you probably don’t want to pay so much that if they’re sick or you’re traveling it isn’t so expensive that you are wondering why you enrolled them in the first place.
 Also think about price in terms of price per hour.
 Schools charge such varying prices and ways.
 This is the biggest thing that bugged me about choosing a preschool, and why I created the spreadsheet!
 Some split it up over 12 months, others do 10 months etc. For example, if it looks like one is $6000 per year and one is $7000, it doesn’t necessarily mean the $6k preschool is cheaper per hour if they have more time off in summer or shorter hours etc. You really want to break it down to price per hour to really know the true cost including summer vacation and hours/week – especially if you will be needing to find childcare for any additional time!
 Check out the spreadsheet below – it will auto-calculate all this for you!

 - Outdoor time or nature – How much does it matter to you where the location is in proximity to nature?
 Or how much time they spend outside on school grounds or out walking etc?